 \subsection{TRAIL Idea: Path Validation}

 The key idea of TRAIL is to validate upward paths to the root using a round trip message.
-Without relying on encryption chains as in VeRA++, a node can conclude rank integrity from an recursively intact upward path.
+Without relying on encryption chains as in VeRA(++), a node can conclude rank integrity from a recursively intact upward path.

 A child node that received a rank advertisement from its parent initiates a {\em positive attestation} of the rank as follows.
 It sends a test message with a random nonce $\eta$ upwards to its parent.
 The parent adds its rank $j$ and forwards the test message $\langle j, \eta \rangle$ upstream towards the root.
 At each intermediate hop, the receiving upper node verifies that (a) the rank in the test message is higher than its own, and (b) the rank of the sending node lies in between the rank of the test message and its own.
 If a rank violation is observed, the test message is discarded and the sub-DODAG gets either disconnected or a local repair is started (see Fig. \ref{fig:trail_single_validation}).
 The test message eventually arrives at the root, which adds the current version number to the test message and signs for its way back to the initiating client.
-Every forwarding node verifies if the signed message contains the scribed rank $j >$ its own rank before forwarding it.
-A violated relation stops the propagation of the message.
+Before forwarding, every node verifies whether the signed message contains the scribed rank $j$ that is larger than its own rank.
+A violation stops the propagation of the message.
 On reception, the client verifies the signature, matches its nonce, and obtains evidence of the current version number and the rank advertised by its parent.
 As the rank announcement had consistently travelled to the root, no honest node on the path had observed a rank violation and the upstream is valid.
 A child not receiving the reply, continues without positive attestation of its parent.
 It may choose another upstream, if available, or apply additional measures for transport security.

 After all nodes have applied this test recursively down the hierarchy with success, it is assured that none of the nodes has a parent that illegally lowered its rank.
 The highest ranked node that unsuccessfully performs the test identifies the root of the largest sub-DODAG affected by rank spoofing.
 It should be noted, though, that a directly connected chain of $k$ malicious nodes can secretly replay rank values $k-1$ times so that they are counted in the test as one node.
 However, this costly attack does not decrease rank values of the attackers, but solely extends the wireless reach of the malicious group and cannot be observed without surveillance of the wireless geometry.